mariosorianojr/about/publications.md

 <br /><br />Soriano, M.A.
 (2013) Sustainable agriculture in the midst of climate change. <i>Engineering Times,</i> 3, 3.
 AMH Phil., Inc., Quezon City, Philippines. <a href="http://www.amhphil.com/publications/the-engineering-times-newsletter/" title="amh">link</a>
 <br /><br />

+### Media
+08/17/2022 - <a href="https://news.yale.edu/2022/08/17/proximity-fracking-sites-associated-risk-childhood-cancer" title="ynews">Proximity to fracking sites associated with risk of childhood cancer</a>
+<br /><br />05/24/2022 - <a href="https://environment.yale.edu/news/article/brave-persistent-and-nimble-yse-class-2022-ready-defy-odds" title="ysen">Brave, persistent, and nimble, the YSE Class of 2022 is ready to defy the odds</a>
+<br /><br />

 ### Service - Peer review
-I have reviewed manuscripts for *Environmental Science: Processes & Impacts,* *Climatic Change,* *Regional Environmental Change* and *Resources, Conservation & Recycling.* I provide peer feedback to manuscripts in preparation by graduate students and postdoctoral scholars across all scientific disciplines as a McDougal-Poorvu Writing Fellow at the Yale Poorvu Center's Graduate Writing Laboratory.
+I have reviewed manuscripts for *Environmental Science: Processes & Impacts,* *Climatic Change,* *Regional Environmental Change,* *Chemosphere,* and *Resources, Conservation & Recycling.* I provided peer feedback to manuscripts in preparation by graduate students and postdoctoral scholars across all scientific disciplines as a McDougal-Poorvu Writing Fellow at the Yale Poorvu Center's Graduate Writing Laboratory.
 <br /><br />

 ### Service - Editorships